xenharmonic-devs/sonic-weave/documentation/dsl.md

 For the most part you cannot combine intervals across domains so `9/8 + M2` is not a valid operation.
 Use tildes (`~`) to always operate as if in the linear domain (meaning that, for example, `+` and `*` will always work as in maths).
 E.g. `9/8 ~* M2` is a valid expression and evaluates to `81/64` while `9/8 *~ M2` evaluates to `M3`.
 The direction of the "wing" determines which domain and formatting to prefer.

-Conversely the minus operator `-` represent divisions of the underlying values in the logarithmic domain and the usual kind of subraction in the linear domain e.g. `1.2e - 0.1e` equals `1.1e` owing to decimal ratios inhabiting the linear domain.
+Conversely the minus operator `-` represent divisions of the underlying values in the logarithmic domain and the usual kind of subtraction in the linear domain e.g. `1.2e - 0.1e` equals `1.1e` owing to decimal ratios inhabiting the linear domain.

 ### Breaking change compared to Scale Workshop 2